I’m Dane Findley and my mission in life is to help others experience more daily joy through improved physical health.

-I’m 52 years old, and many people who meet me in person comment on my fitness and ask me questions about how I stay strong and flexible, and ask where I find my motivation.
+It’s not unusual for those who meet me in person to comment on my fitness and ask me questions about how I stay strong and flexible.

 My percentage of body fat fluctuates a bit depending on my work schedule and projects, but much of the time I have washboard abs.

-Since I guess it’s unusual in the US to see a silver-haired man my age with a lean and muscled body composition, that’s probably why I get asked so many questions.
+Since I guess it’s unusual in the U.S. to see a silver-haired man my age with a lean and muscled body composition, that’s probably why I sometimes get asked questions.

-I created this site so I could share with others the three ways I get healthier, even in post-middle age:
+I created this site so I could share the three ways I get healthier, even in post-middle age:

-- Anti-Inflammatory Diet: 9 cups of veg a day.
-No grains, sugar or dairy.
-One serving of animal protein each night.
-My diet motivation comes from the Wahls Protocol, a nutritional regimen that offers three levels (beginner, intermediate, and advanced, respectively).
-Also, you might find my report “5 Best Green Smoothies” helpful.
-It’s free.
+- Anti-Inflammatory Diet: Almost no grains, sugar or dairy.
+A large variety of vegetables, and one small serving of animal protein each night (more on heavy workout days).
+My diet motivation comes from the Wahls Protocol, a nutritional regimen that offers three levels – beginner, intermediate, and advanced, respectively.

 - Cross-Training: instead of focusing on one type of exercise only, I do a different type of exercise each day – that way my body never fully adapts and I stay in the results-zone.
-Pilates, weight-training, sprints, yoga, cardio, mobility drills and olympic kettlebell lifts.
+Pilates, weight-training, sprints, yoga, cardio, mobility drills and Olympic kettlebell lifts.
 I like to exercise outdoors when I can.
 Daily exercise doesn’t require as much time as people think, but it still requires time.
-You might find value in my free report “How to Get Outrageously Organized Using Checklists.”

 Who is Dane Findley?